-I began working with Special Needs students at Baldwin as an Educational Assistant and immediately became attached to the students.
-These students are labled "Special" for a good reason.
-My first assignment was working with lower functioning students, mostly autistic MR & LD, and eventually with students with emotional and behavioral problems such as Down Syndrome, higher functioning Autistic students and students with epilepsy.
-For some reason, special needs students are drawn to me.
-Maybe it's because I am the eldest in a family of 12 boys and 3 girls, so I believe I have been training for this job all my life.
+I began working with students with special needs at Baldwin as an Educational Assistant and immediately became attached to the students.
+These students are labeled “special” for a good reason.
+My first assignment was working with lower functioning students, mostly with autism, intellectual disabilities, and learning disabilities and eventually with students with emotional and behavioral difficulties such as Down Syndrome, higher functioning autism, and epilepsy.
+For some reason, students with special needs are drawn to me.
+Maybe it’s because I am the eldest in a family of 12 boys and 3 girls, so I believe I have been training for this job all my life.
 Besides, I have six beautiful daughters, so they must know that I have an abundance of patience.

 The SPED students can really feel that I care about them.
-These students want to be loved, need love and attention, just like any human being.
-You can see it in their eyes, that they appreciate you.
-The reward is when they light up whenever they finally 'get it'!
-I enjoy sharing their happiness, their successes and am there to help with their failures as well.
+These students want to be loved, needing love and attention, just like any human being.
+You can see it in their eyes that they appreciate you.
+The reward is when they light up whenever they finally ‘get it’!
+I enjoy sharing their happiness, their successes, and am there to help with their failures as well.

-What are you most excited about starting this cohort?
+What are you most excited about starting this cohorted program?

-Therefore, I am hoping I can inspire others who aspire to go back to college and feel they are "too old", or don't have the time, resources or energy.
-"Just Do It!"(Nike).
-I also want to take what I learn from this course back to Maui in the effort to be a better teacher for my students.
+Therefore, I am hoping I can inspire others who aspire to go back to college and feel they are “too old”, or don’t have the time, resources, or energy.
+“Just Do It!”(Nike).
+I also want to take what I learn from this program back to Maui in the effort to be a better teacher for my students.

-How to you feel about taking online classes?
+How do you feel about taking online classes?

 The bottom line is you must develop a system and discipline yourself to stay in front of the computer.
 I eventually was able to focus and will myself to be on the computer 2 to 3 hours with short breaks in between.
 As I mentioned, there’s a lot of reading and research required, so time management is very important.
 I missed a lot of family functions, such as birthday parties, graduations, etc., however, the family was extremely supportive, especially my wife Norma.